Jbhnd/AB-Testing-To-Minimize-Risk-In-Product-Pricing/README.md

-# Strategic Pricing Analysis: Minimizing Risk In Price Elasticity Testing
+# Strategic Pricing Analysis: Applying A/B Testing To Minimize Risk in Product Pricing and Price Elasticity

 ## Executive Summary